-In our analysis of the Rule of 40 earlier in 2020, we looked at 65 publicly traded SaaS companies in 2018 and 2019 using Capital IQ.
-We found that The Rule of 40 is a generally useful metric at a high level, as the 18% of companies that beat The Rule of 40 in 2019 did command higher valuations than those that didn’t.
+In our analysis of the Rule of 40 earlier this week, we looked at 80+ publicly traded SaaS companies using the Volition Capital Rule of 40 Index.
+We found that The Rule of 40 is a generally useful metric at a high level, as the 19% of companies that beat The Rule of 40 did command higher valuations than those that didn’t.
 However, on an individual level, there are still exceptions to The Rule of 40.
 This indicates that the Rule of 40 is a surface metric that can provide base-level insights that should then be investigated further.

 The purpose of this article is to explore the limits of The Rule of 40, highlight a high-profile example of a good company that doesn’t meet The Rule of 40 threshold, and explain why it can sometimes be beneficial to drop below The Rule of 40 as a private company in pursuit of longer-term growth.

 Limits of The Rule of 40

 As metrics go, The Rule of 40 is relatively simple.
 It really only looks at two inputs: revenue growth rate and profitability margin.
 This means that other relevant metrics or factors that can provide important context are not considered.

 For example, The Rule of 40 ignores retention, an incredibly relevant metric for SaaS companies.
 It’s also just a snapshot in time, and because it’s a percentage metric rather than an absolute metric, it isn’t really useful until a company has reached a certain degree of maturity.
 Growth at scale is significantly more impressive than early-stage growth when the customer base is relatively small.